 - Once you have gathered items, begin to organize them into themes that you would like to focus on.
 For example, if you want to increase sales, you might create a theme about increasing sales.

-- Choose a board to create the vision board.
+- Choose a material to create the vision board.
 You can use a poster board, canvas, or cork board.

-- Begin to assemble the board by adding the images, quotes, and other items that you gathered.
+- Begin to assemble the board by adding the images, quotes, and other items you gathered.

 - As you assemble the board, think about how each item relates to the overall goal you have for your business.

-- When you are finished, hang your vision board in a place where you can see it daily.
+- When you’re finished, hang your vision board in a place where you can see it daily.
 This will help to keep you motivated and inspired.

-What are the three types of vision boards?
+What are the three types of vision boards for business?

-- Digital Vision Board: A digital vision board is a digital representation of your goals, dreams, and aspirations.
+- Digital vision board.
+A digital vision board is a virtual representation of your goals, dreams, and aspirations.
 It can be created using a variety of web-based tools, such as PowerPoint, Photoshop, or Canva.